Will I be affected when the UK leaves the EU?

 Can I work while studying?

 Yes.
-Our Employment Bureau is here to help you find a job.
+ARU Temps is here to help you find a job.
 Depending on your course, you may also benefit from work placements.

 How many hours can I work?